xraypy/feff85exafs/wrappers/fortran/README.md

 ## Sample program

-Here is the simplest program using the C wrapper:
+Here is the simplest program using the Fortran entry point:

 ```fortran
   	  program makepath